sanjsaloni/FilterFi/Readme.md

 ## Tech stack used:
-React - Frontend for the popup interface
+- React - Frontend for the popup interface
-Vite - Fast bundler
+- Vite - Fast bundler
-Chrome Extension Manifest V3 - Extension API
+- Chrome Extension Manifest V3 - Extension API
-Vanilla JS - DOM parsing and filtering logic in content.js
+- Vanilla JS - DOM parsing and filtering logic in content.js

+## 🛡 License

+This project is licensed under a **Proprietary License**.
+You may **not** copy, modify, distribute, or reuse the code in any form without explicit permission from the author.

+© 2025 Sanjana Saloni.
+All rights reserved.